-A pair of mismatched lead performances elevate a predictable drama to unexpected resonance in “The Favor.”
-Patiently observing the relationship between a middle-aged New Jerseyite and a troubled teenage boy, tearjerker should travel well on the festival circuit, though its modest execution will probably draw more cable than distrib attention.
+A pair of beautifully mismatched lead performances elevate a predictable drama to unexpected resonance in “The Favor.”
+Patiently observing the slow-to-thaw relationship between a middle-aged New Jerseyite and the troubled teenage boy he welcomes into his life, writer-director Eva Aridjis invests her first fiction feature with rewarding depths of humor and feeling that go a long way toward redeeming the occasional tonal awkwardness or overstated emotion.
+Gently wrought tearjerker should travel well on the festival circuit, though its modest aspirations and execution will probably draw more cable than distrib attention.

 Tender prologue introduces high school sweethearts Lawrence (Luke Robertson) and Caroline (Laura Breckenridge), who are deeply in love but on the verge of being separated.
 Opening credits gracefully bridge the quarter-century gap between past and present, as Lawrence (now played by stage thesp Frank Wood), a photographer still living in his hometown of Bayonne, N.J., receives a surprise phone call from the woman who broke his heart.

 Long divorced from her husband, whom she left Lawrence for 25 years before, Caroline (Paige Turco) has recently returned home with her brooding teenage son, Johnny (Ryan Donowho).
 She and Lawrence quickly rekindle their relationship over a first date, but Caroline dies in an accident shortly afterward.